 Kilburn Area Guide

-The area of Kilburn is located in North West London located closely to Central London, and has a rich history, with its origins in traced back to a 12th Century priory.
-The road that runs through the middle of Kilburn, Kilburn High Road, was itself once a major Celtic thoroughfare, so the area has had plenty of time to mature!
-Kilburn today has an incredibly diverse ethnic makeup, which ensures that the area provides a varied and exciting cultural experience.
-Of particular note is Kilburn’s rich Irish heritage and hosts one of the largest Irish populations in London.
+Kilburn is in North West London with a rich history that traces back to a 12th Century priory.
+The road that runs through the middle of Kilburn, Kilburn High Road, was itself once a major Celtic thoroughfare, so the area has had plenty of time to mature.
+Kilburn today has an incredibly diverse ethnic makeup, which ensures that the area provides a complete cultural experience.
+Kilburn is best known for the rich Irish heritage and hosts one of the largest Irish populations in London.
 Kilburn is also well known for its large Afro-Caribbean and Middle-Eastern populations that contribute to the area’s unique community and excellent cuisine.

-Kilburn’s location, so close to central London (zone two Jubilee Line) which means that residents have a wide range of travel options at their disposal.
+Kilburn’s location is so close to central London (zone two Jubilee Line) meaning that residents have a wide range of travel options at their disposal.
 Kilburn offers easy access to prime London stations including Canada Water, Canary Wharf, London Bridge, Stratford and Waterloo in less than 40 minutes.

 Schools in Kilburn